framework-one/framework-one.github.io/source/documentation/3.5/developing-applications.markdown

     <a href="#buildURL( 'section.item?arg=val' )#">Go to section.item with arg=val in URL</a>
     <a href="#buildURL( action = 'section.item', queryString = 'arg=val' )#">Go to section.item with arg=val in URL</a>

-I cannot imagine a view or layout needing full access to the FW/1 API methods beyond `view()`, `layout()` and `getBeanFactory()` but the option is there if you need it.
+Other framework methods that are useful for views or layouts include `view()`, `layout()` and `getBeanFactory()`.

 Convenience Methods in the FW/1 API
 ---
 FW/1 provides a number of convenience methods for manipulating the action value to extract parts of the action (the `action` argument is optional in all these methods and defaults to the currently requested action):

-* `getSubsystem( action )` - If subsystems are enabled, this returns either the _subsystem_ portion of the action or the default subsystem.
-If subsystems are not enabled, returns an empty string.
+* `getSubsystem( action )` - Returns the _module_ portion of the action, which may be empty.
+If the module name is empty and you are using legacy subsystems, this will return the home subsystem name.
 * `getSection( action )` - Returns the _section_ portion of the action.
-If subsystems are enabled but no section is specified, returns the default section.
+If no section is specified, returns the default section.
 * `getItem( action )` - Returns the _item_ portion of the action.
 If no item is specified, returns the default item.
 * `getSectionAndItem( action )` - Returns the _section.item_ portion of the action, including default values if either part is not specified.
-* `getFullyQualifiedAction( action )` - If subsystems are enabled, returns the fully qualified _subsystem:section.item_ version of the action, including defaults where appropriate.
-If subsystems are not enabled, returns `getSectionAndItem( action )`.
+* `getFullyQualifiedAction( action )` - Returns the fully qualified _module:section.item_ version of the action, including defaults where appropriate.
+If the module name is empty, returns `getSectionAndItem( action )`, without the subsystem delimiter.
+* `getSubsystemSectionAndItem( action )` - Returns the fully qualified _module:section.item_ version of the action, including defaults where appropriate.
+If the module name is empty, the subsystem delimiter is still present (so you get _:section.item_) unlike `getFullyQualifiedAction()` above.